AleksGusev/AleksGusev/README.md

 **My name is Aleksandr Gusev.**

-I have been doing in data engineering for over a year.
+I have been doing data engineering for over a year.
 I strive to develop in this field, honing my skills in data automation, building pipelines, and working with large volumes of information.
 Additionally, I have nearly 4 years of commercial experience as a system/business analyst.

 ### Primary Skills